Ketel Marte Player Props: Diamondbacks vs. Padres

-Ketel Marte -- batting .324 with two doubles, a triple, two home runs, two walks and four RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the San Diego Padres, with Seth Lugo on the mound, on April 21 at 9:40 PM ET.
+On Saturday, Ketel Marte (.324 batting average in his past 10 games, with two doubles, a triple, a home run, two walks and four RBI) and the Arizona Diamondbacks face the San Diego Padres, whose starting pitcher will be Joe Musgrove.
+First pitch is at 8:10 PM ET.

+He strung together three hits (going 3-for-5 with a double and two RBI) in his most recent appearance against the Padres.

 Ketel Marte Game Info & Props vs. the Padres